Groupoids, imaginaries and internal covers

 \item $T_1$ admits elimination of imaginaries (\lemref{acflei}) and of generalized finite imaginaries, and is stable (every sort has finite Morley rank.)

 \item Let $T_2$ be the model companion of the theory of pairs $(M,\si)$ where $M \models T_1$ and $\si \in Aut(M)$.
 Then $T_2$ admits elimination of imaginaries. (\lemref{stableEI}.)

 \item Let $(K,V,\si) \models T_2$.
-Let $(F,V)$ be the fixed field and fixed vector space of $\si$.
+Let $(F,V)$ be the fixed field and fixed vector spaces of $\si$.
 Then $\dim_F V = d$. $F$ is pseudo-finite, and $K$ can be chosen so that the fixed field will have the same theory as the original $F$. (cf. \cite{CH}.)

-\item Any imaginary of $(F,V)$ is in particular an imaginary of $(K,V,\si)$, and thus can be coded by a tuple of elements of $\tT(K,V)$.
+\item Any imaginary of $(F,V)$ is in particular an imaginary of $(K,V,\si)$, and thus can be coded by a tuple of elements of $(K,V)$.
 Each of these elements must be fixed by $\si$.

-\item $\tT(F,V_F)$ coincides with the $\si$-fixed part of $\tT(K,V)$.
+\item $(F,V_F)$ coincides with the $\si$-fixed part of $(K,V)$.
 This follows from the fact that $V$ has a $\si$-fixed basis.

 \end{enumerate} . \>{section}